solomoneluanu/pathology-report-interpreter/README.md

 pancreas.

 **Metrics.** NER is a labelling task, so classification metrics are used — precision, recall (sensitivity) and F1.
-Text-overlap metrics such as BLEU (translation) and ROUGE (summarisation) do not apply, because the model tags spans rather than generating text.

 **Matching.** Entities are compared by **character offsets**, which avoids artefacts from punctuation and sub-word tokenisation.
 Two modes are reported: